Corporate Reputation Policy

 e) Regularly evaluate the management of corporate reputation.

-f) Ensure the application of the principles of business ethics and responsible behaviour of its professionals, in order to avoid improper conduct or acts that are illegal or contrary to the Governance and Sustainability System.
+f) Promote the application of the principles of business ethics and responsible behaviour of its professionals, in order to avoid improper conduct or acts that are illegal or contrary to the Governance and Sustainability System.

 g) Proactively manage its Stakeholders in order to incorporate their expectations and deploy measures and actions for improvement.

-i) Protect and contribute to the value of the Iberdrola brand by following the main principles of conduct established in the Brand Policy in order to use it as a lever that contributes to reputation.
+i) Protect and contribute to the value of the Iberdrola brand by following the main principles of conduct established in the Iberdrola Brand Policy in order to use it as a lever that contributes to reputation.

 j) Promote appropriate training of its professionals and, if applicable, those of the other companies of the Group in matters that have or may have an impact on corporate reputation.